puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_relationships.markdown

 * [Resource declarations][resources]
 * [Resource collectors][collector]

-> Note: Arrays of references cannot be chained; to chain multiple resources at once, you must use a multi-resource reference or a collector.
+> Note: Arrays of references cannot be chained.
+To chain multiple resources at once, you must use a multi-resource reference or a collector.

 An operand can be shared between two chaining statements, which allows you to link them together into a "timeline:"